PhD Students

 Co-supervisors: Janne Valkonen and Johanna Mappes

 ‘Visual illusions in predator-prey interactions: Do stripes create a dazzle effect during movement?’.
-Liisa did her PhD at Cambridge University (UK), postdocs at Macquarie University and Western Sydney University (Australia), and is currently an Academy of Finland Research Fellow at the University of Jyväskylä.
+Liisa did her PhD at Cambridge University (UK), postdocs at Macquarie University and Western Sydney University (Australia), and is currently an Academy of Finland Research Fellow and MSCA Fellow at the University of Jyväskylä.
 See more about Liisa and her awesome research here.

 Jennifer Devillechabrolle (U. of Marseille), MSc Student 2010-2011